jwkvam/bowtie-talk/slides.md

 --

-- It abstracts away most of Flask.
+- Bowtie abstracts away most of Flask.

 --

 - You can still benefit from the Flask ecosystem.

---
+???

-- For example, if you want to scale Bowtie you could use NGINX to do so.
+For example, if you want to scale Bowtie you could use NGINX to do so.

 --

 - Kind of wish the user still touched Flask because it's a great API.

 ---